Home Learn Upcoming Stock Splits, How It Works & Why a Company Does It?

 Factors That Can Impact the Investors During a Stock Split

-- Effects on Share Price: A share split can temporarily impact a company’s share price.
-In a forward stock split, the price per share will reduce proportionally.
-Consequently, making the stock more affordable to investors and increasing demand.
+• Effects on Share Price: The effects of a stock split on the market include a temporary impact on a company’s share price.
+Consequently, this makes the stock more affordable to investors and increases demand.

 Types of Stock Split

 There are two main types of stock splits that companies can use to increase the number of outstanding shares.
-Let’s understand together.
+These are: forward stock Split and reverse stock split.
+Let’s understand these types in detail.

 What is a Forward Stock Split?